Setting up a model |

 C. Post-Processing: See the Analysis Results

-12. Click to see the analytical results.
-The analytical results include:
+12. Click The analytical results include:

 D. Analysis Validation (optional)